openmoh/openmohaa/docs/configuration.md

 ## General configuration

 This documentation currently only lists new changes that were introduced in OpenMoHAA.
+For a list of known settings, [Server configuration](configuration_server.md).

 If you want to use containers, see [Building a server container in Docker](../../docker/server/README.md) to build an image for your dedicated server.